nova-aryan/nova-aryan/README.md

 ## About Me

-I’m a 16-year-old cybersecurity researcher and bug bounty hunter from India with a strong focus on web application security and exploit development.
+I’m a cybersecurity researcher and bug bounty hunter from India with a strong focus on web application security and exploit development.
 I have responsibly disclosed critical vulnerabilities in **40+ organizations (including NASA, Adobe, Philips)** and have been listed on several **Halls of Fame**.

-- **Current Focus:** Advanced web exploitation, reverse engineering, and malware development
+- **Current Focus:** Advanced web exploitation, reverse engineering, and source code review
 - **Certifications:**
   - Burp Suite Certified Practitioner (**BSCP**) – PortSwigger
   - HackTheBox Certified Web Exploitation Specialist (**HTB CWES**)